VRCC Calendar Ad

 FryeVRCCDS0067

 As someone who has worked with electricity, mostly 3 phase for 40 years I really got a kick out of that video and his other videos I've seen as well.
 I disagree with his opinion concerning which hurts worse, ac or dc in a different video.
 He votes ac, my experience is dc but it depends greatly on the circumstance obviously.
-Either way, his videos are a riot and I'm sure they do involve a certain about of pain.
-Grin
+Either way, his videos are a riot and I'm sure they do involve a certain about of pain. ;D

 Until 3 years ago, standing on wet floors troubleshooting live 480 panels was my daily job.
 When I broke my leg on the Valk I worked from an electric wheel chair so I didn't lose my vacation time.
 I would roll up to a panel and then stand on one leg on a wet floor to do what needed done.
 My co-workers were big on putting wheel chair parking signs up everywhere, hiding my crutches and disconnecting my damn wheel chair battery all of which I got a huge laugh out of.
 People are too damn sensitive today to be sure.